 Mix a little salsa and a little sugar and you get Azucar, Buenos Aires’ most famous salsa club.

-Delightfully cheesy with tropical murals and neon-lightses, the flip side is that here you will never feel too fat, too badly dressed or too old to get out on the dance floor – in fact you’ll probably get dragged out for a few whirls whether you want to or not.
+Delightfully cheesy with jungle murals and neon-lights, the flip side is that here you will never feel too fat, too badly dressed or too old to get out on the dance floor – in fact you’ll probably get dragged out for a few whirls, whether you want to or not.

 A popular night is Tuesday, when there is a free salsa and meringue class from 10 until 11:00 p.m.
 Afterward you can stay on and dance with other students and long-time Salseros until the wee hours.

 The Belgrano location of Azucar, with its restaurant, ‘Asere’ and three floors of action is twice the size of the Abasto location and hosts a more well-to-do crowd.

 This location has classes everyday including weekends – on Fridays at 9:30 p.m., Saturdays at 11 p.m. and Sundays at 9 p.m.
 Check the website for more info.